First solar eclipse of 2021 will show off a 'ring of fire' in the sky

-On the morning of June 10, the darkened new moon will slide in front of the sun, resulting in a partial solar eclipse that will be visible from big swaths of North America and Europe.
-Some very lucky sky watchers in a narrow section of Canada and Siberia will have an opportunity to see the most dramatic part of the show, the "ring of fire" effect that comes from the moon covering all but the edges of the sun.
+Next week, on the morning of June 10, the darkened new moon will slide in front of the sun, resulting in a partial solar eclipse visible from big swaths of North America and Europe.
+Some lucky sky watchers in a narrow section of Canada and Siberia will have an opportunity to see the most dramatic part of the show, the "ring of fire" effect that comes from the moon covering all but the edges of the sun.

 The scientific name for this is an annular solar eclipse, which is a little different from a total solar eclipse -- when the moon is at the right distance from Earth to completely cover the sun.
 A total solar eclipse put on a big show in North America in 2017, and we'll get another one in 2024.